neomaxzero/blog/src/posts/2021/on-switching-companies.md

 language: 'en'
 ---

 When I joined my last company I already knew I was gonna leave.
 I knew that the day will come at some point.
-I have already switched companies a couple of times before and there were several things that made me pull the triggered.
+I have already switched companies a couple of times before and there were several things that made me pull the trigger.
 I was at a different stage in life and as I evolved in my career I noticed how different my thought process was every time.
-I'll try to give a peak on what was going on in my mind while evaluating my options.
+I'll try to give a peak on what was going on in my mind while evaluating my options this time.

 ## Is not about if, it is about when

-Before I joined any company I had a mental model of what It would be to work there.
+Before I joined any of my previous companies I had a mental model of what It would be to work there.
 How does it work inside?
-Am I ready for this new challenge?
+Am I ready for the new challenge?
 For every single company I had the same sorts of questions.
-Those questions started to be answered and in my experience that took _months_.
-A few questions were answered immediately and once I got to know how things were, I started wondering how fast does it change.
+Those questions started to be answered soon enough and, in my experience, that took _months_.
+A few questions were answered immediately and once I got to know how things worked, I started wondering about a few different things and, especially, about how fast the company adapt to changes.

 What changes and at what pace was always an important factor I saw influence my decision on staying longer or shorter in a company.
 My expectations of how a company progress at multiple stages (processes, technology, people) change over time and the more involved I got into it, the more I felt I was able to estimate how things would be in the short term.

 When it is about jobs, I do not enjoy switching for the sake of switching.
 There are too many things to mention in a blog post that influence my decision.
 I don't take it lightly and I give time to my emotions to settle.
 (We all have bad and good days)

 Because staying at a company is not something with a deadline (unless you are in a temporary contract), there are different checkpoints where I evaluated if I was happy or not in the place I was.
-Although it is a pretty straight forward answer, the "what makes you happy" kind of question change per person and I can also tell you that It changed within me throughout the years.
+Although it is a pretty straight forward answer, the "what makes you happy" kind of question change per person and I can also tell you that it changed within me throughout the years.

 I was very happy at my job, there were not red flags, I could have just stayed working there and accept the level of happiness I had.
 I also got to know what the company speed is at adapting and I could place myself into the equation and try to be a positive factor in it.
-There were some hints of progression what that was not enough.
+There were some hints of progression but that was not satisfying me.

 Personally, I needed things to move faster in several fronts.
 I just needed to be happier and that is what I am striving for.